 There is also a requirement for employers to provide all casual employees covered by an Award that contains the new model clause with a copy of the new clause within the first 12 months of employment – and for casual employees already employed on the 1st October 2018, the employer must provide employees with a copy of the new clause by the 1st January 2019.

-There were also 28 Modern Awards that did not currently contain a minimum engagement period for casual employees – so those Modern Awards will also be varied to require a minimum shift of at least two hours.
+There were also 28 awards that did not currently contain a minimum engagement period for casual employees – so those awards will also be varied to require a minimum shift of at least two hours.